xuweiblue/Devops_RPAProject/README.md

   ![](img0.jpg)

+For Pham_Excel:

 * Step1: install all needed python library with runnig the script in cmd (pip install pywin32)

 * Step2: Download all the files to your local pc, create following folders(testRPA, Archive,Backup) in your local pc with your own path.
-Put the sample excel file to testRPA folder.
+Put the sample excel file to "testRPA" folder.

   ![](img1.png)

+* Step3: Open the Pham_Excel python file in any python editor and replace the path in line 11,23,24,25 with your own path.